Medically reviewed by Drugs.com. Last updated on Mar 8, 2023.

 You'll likely need to return to your transplant center for follow-up care, tests and monitoring several times after your surgery.
 Transplant centers are required to submit follow-up data at six months, 12 months and 24 months after donation.
 Your local health care provider may conduct your laboratory tests one and two years after your kidney or liver surgery.

 - Recovery.
-Depending on your living-donor procedure and overall health, doctors will give you specific advice on how to take care of yourself and reduce the risk of complications during your recovery, including caring for your incision, managing pain, limiting strenuous activities and returning to a normal diet.
+Depending on your living-donor procedure and overall health, a member of your transplant team will give you specific advice on how to take care of yourself and reduce the risk of complications during your recovery, including caring for your incision, managing pain, limiting strenuous activities and returning to your typical diet.

-The recovery process takes a little longer for liver donation, and most people are able to return to work and other normal activities two to three months after donation.
+The recovery process takes a little longer for liver donation, and most people are able to return to work and other regular activities 2 to 3 months after donation.

-It's usually recommended that women wait at least six months after living donation before becoming pregnant.
+It's usually recommended that women wait at least six months after living kidney donation before becoming pregnant.

 Little is known about pregnancy after living liver donation since the procedure is newer and less common.